Lleyton-Ariton/life-101/README.md

 ## Primordial Particle System

-A *primordial particle system* is an environement of particles that move and act based on a single equation.
+A *primordial particle system* is an environment of particles that move and act based on a single equation.
 Life-like behaviours and properties can be observed, such as the creation of somewhat functioning "cells".
 The parameters of the motion equation of the particles can be tweaked, which allows for the experimentation and observation of what kind of results and interesting behaviours different settings might achieve.

 | ![](./imgs/pps/pps-1.png) | ![](./imgs/pps/pps-2.png) |
 |:-:| :-: |